w3f/polkadot-wiki/docs/learn/learn-redenomination.md

 slug: ../learn-redenomination
 ---

-On August 21, 2020, [redenomination](../general/redenomination.md) of DOT, the native token on Polkadot, occurred.
+On August 21, 2020, the redenomination of DOT, the native token on Polkadot, occurred.
 From this date, one DOT (old) equals 100 new DOT.

 :::info Denomination Day